 At a small church in Guatemala City, more than half the congregation is deaf.
 Yet Esdras and Rosita Perez help these hearing-impaired couples to communicate deeper with their spouses.

 Last summer, at the 80-member congregation of El Manantial, they began a HomeBuilders Bible study for deaf couples at the church.
-Esdras and Rosita are staff members with FamilyLife, a subsidiary of Campus Crusade for Christ, but don't know Guatemalan sign language, so they communicated with the help of an interpreter.
+Esdras and Rosita are staff members with FamilyLife, a subsidiary of Cru, but don't know Guatemalan sign language, so they communicated with the help of an interpreter.

 The group of 5 couples met weekly during the Sunday-school hour and studied marriage-related subjects such as overcoming isolation, creating unity and receiving your spouse.